Alisadaintanvir/Alisadaintanvir/README.md

 </div>

 <p>
-I'm a recent Computer Science graduate with a focus on software engineering.
+I'm a recent Computer Science & Engineering graduate at Varendra University with a focus on software engineering.
 As a junior-level professional, I bring enthusiasm and a strong foundation in programming to the table.
 </p>
 ---